-Which is more relaxing: soaking in a hot tub or swinging in a hammock in the countryside?
+Which is more relaxing: soaking in a hot tub or swinging in a hammock in the countryside of Canada?
 It’s a hard choice, especially if you prefer to spend time in nature.
 But suppose you could combine these two experiences?

 One day in 2015, the inventor Benjamin H. Frederick decided to make his dream a reality and began developing a project called The Hydro Hammock.
 His concept got a lot of attention from luxury lovers, but the road from idea to the product was not a straight one.